 Employers can learn about potential hazards at their worksites and receive professional advice on establishing and improving their occupational safety and health management systems.
 The UVICELL Safety in Paradise Consultation Program offers training and education to assist in maintaining compliance with OSHA regulations and ultimately lowers workers' compensation costs.
 This confidential consultation is offered at no cost to the employer.
 Affiliations

 - •IACET: UVICELL is an authorized provider of the International Association for Continuing Education and Training (IACET).
 As an authorized provider, CELL grants IACET accredited Continuing Education Units (CEUs).
-The IACET CEU is internationally recognized as a measure of quality in continuing education and training. - •AMA: UVICELL has also partnered with the American Management Association (AMA) to offer a wide spectrum of management training, backed by AMA's more than 80 years of management education experience.
-CELL is the authorized AMA provider in a number of Caribbean regions to include: Anguilla, Antigua and Barbuda, British Virgin Islands, Dominica, Jamaica, Puerto Rico, St. Kitts and Nevis, St. Maarten/St. Martin and the U.S. Virgin Islands. - •ACE: The American Council on Education's College Credit Recommendation Service (ACE CREDIT) has evaluated and recommended college credit for a number of UVICELL courses.
+The IACET CEU is internationally recognized as a measure of quality in continuing education and training. - •AMA: UVICÉLL has also partnered with the American Management Association (AMA) to offer a wide spectrum of management training, backed by AMA's more than 80 years of management education experience.
+CELL is the authorized AMA provider in a number of Caribbean regions to include: Anguilla, Antigua and Barbuda, British Virgin Islands, Dominica, Jamaica, Puerto Rico, St. Kitts and Nevis, St. Maarten/St. Martin and the U.S. Virgin Islands.
+Testing Center Capabilities